What Are the Different Types of Asbestos?

 Crocidolite Asbestos (Blue Asbestos)

-Crocidolite is the most dangerous asbestos.
-It may cause more mesothelioma deaths than any other type.
-Its fibers are extremely thin, allowing them to lodge more easily in lung tissue.
+Crocidolite is the most dangerous type of asbestos.
+The fibers of this blue mineral are extremely thin, allowing them to lodge more easily in lung tissue.
+For this reason, crocidolite is linked to pleural mesothelioma, which forms in the lining of the lungs.

 Products Containing Crocidolite Asbestos